View all newsletters

 Musk also announced that the deal was sealed by tweeting a video of himself entering the Twitter HQ carrying a sink, captioning it “Entering Twitter HQ – let that sink in!”

-With his acquisition, Musk is determined to make significant changes, mostly regarding free speech and inactive users.
+Since his acquisition, Musk has been determined to make significant changes, mostly regarding free speech and inactive users.
 “Twitter cannot become a free-for-all hellscape where anything can be said without consequences!”, he added.

 Following Musk’s takeover, it was announced Twitter’s CEO Parag Agrawal, chief financial officer Ned Segal, and legal and policy executive Vijaya Gadde are leaving the company.
 One of Twitter’s co-founders Biz Stone confirmed their departure via a tweet: “Thank you to [Agrawal], [Gadde] and [Segal] for the collective contribution to Twitter.
 Massive talents, all, and beautiful humans each!”